hazelcastInternsSummer14/hibernate/README.md

 Id: 1 First Name: Ali Last Name: Veli Salary: 100
 ```
 <h2>Extras</h2>
-- Although hibernate4 is used here, this project is also compatible with hibernate3.
 - You can configure "src/main/resources/hibernate.cfg.xml" file using "src/main/resources/conf.py" script.